 A traditional white tea, often called "Flowery White Pekoe", the young buds are a light greenish color and covered with tender, downy hair that gives them a velvety appearance. the liquor is delicate and sweet with a savory mouth feel.
 The finest lots are picked late in March into the first days of April and only with ideal weather conditions.
 These early lots tend to be smaller in size, perhaps a little more to the soft green-side in coloration.
 It takes a skilled "pluck" to harvest these buds and thousands are needed to create a single kilogram of tea.
 The result is in the cup - there is simply no comparable tea.
-Grown in Fuding County, Fujian Province and harvested in April 2016.
+Grown in Fuding County, Fujian Province.

 Why we selected this particular lot:

 As this lot was presented, one could see the buds were shapely, consistent in size and length and their color fresh and enticing.
 Plucked from the high-grade Zhenghe Da Bai tea varietal, these buds are a fresh green color with a pleasing aroma.
 The consistency and coloration of the leaves and the sight of the delicate soft "hairs" of the leaf, indicates the lot was masterfully worked preserving these natural attributes and shape a delightful flavor.
 Then we tasted and were reminded again of the wonderful flavor characteristics of this tea.